horizon-research/edgaze/README.md

 # Real Time Gaze Tracking with Event Driven Eye Segmentation

-This will contain the code for the IEEE VR 2022 paper Real Time Gaze Tracking with Event Driven Eye Segmentation.

-This project borrows ideas from other projects:
-* [DeepVOG](https://github.com/pydsgz/DeepVOG): This is a glint-free gaze estimation pipeline to track eye movements.
-* [RIT-Net](https://github.com/AayushKrChaudhary/RITnet): This is an eye segmentation pipeline.
-* [v2e](https://github.com/SensorsINI/v2e): This is a image to event camera simulator framework.

 ## What's in it

-In the main directory, this repo contains the methods that we propose in [IEEE VR 2022](https://www.cs.rochester.edu/horizon/pubs/vr22.pdf).
-We propose an efficient way to predict region-of-interests (ROIs) for continuous eye tracking and reduce the average eye tracking execution time up to 5 times.
-To run our code, please follow the instructions below.
+In the main directory, this repo contains the methods that we propose in our IEEE VR 2022 paper [Real Time Gaze Tracking with Event Driven Eye Segmentation](https://www.cs.rochester.edu/horizon/pubs/vr22.pdf).
+We propose a very lightweight method to predict region-of-interests (ROIs) for continuous eye tracking and reduce the average eye tracking execution time up to 5 times.
+The To run our code, please follow the instructions below.

 For more details about how to train the eye segmentation networks and ROI prediction network, please checkout the links below:
 * [Efficient Eye segmentation](https://github.com/horizon-research/edgaze/tree/main/train_eye_net) go to directory `train_eye_net`